 What should you do if you see a colleague working in unsafe conditions?

 What improvements or changes should we make to the procedures, controls/barriers, or the way we work?

 Select existing category:

-During works on a wind turbine foundation, two technicians were grinding cans back-to-back while the cans were positioned on the rollers.
-A can weighing 9 tonnes spiralled off the rolling assembly, severely injuring one of the technicians.
+During work on a wind turbine foundation, two technicians were grinding cans back-to-back while the cans were positioned on the rollers.
+A can weighing 9 tonnes spiraled off the rolling assembly, severely injuring one of the technicians.